ClarytyLLC/docs/src/docs/tutorials/pages/adding-custom-fields.md

 ### Final result

-After you have created and saved your custom field, we can use the below query to retrieve a list of fields used by our engine.
+After you have created and saved your custom field, you can use the below query to retrieve a list of fields used by our engine.
 You can use the query below to view an engines fields by replacing id `replaceMe` with the id of our engine.

 ```graphql
 query {